 Yeast infections occur when there’s an overproduction of Candida.
-Although Candida is present within the vaginal flora, pH imbalances can lead to an overgrowth.
+Although Candida is present within the vaginal flora, pH imbalances can cause overgrowth.
 If you’re experiencing a yeast infection, you may notice symptoms such as vaginal itching, swelling, and redness.
-Additionally, you may feel a painful, burning sensation in the vagina as well.
+Additionally, you may also feel a painful, burning sensation in the vagina.

-Bacterial infections, commonly referred to as bacterial vaginosis, are an overgrowth of harmful bacteria in the vaginal flora.
+Bacterial infections, commonly called bacterial vaginosis, are an overgrowth of harmful bacteria in the vaginal flora.
 Typically the vaginal microbiome can maintain a healthy balance of bacteria.
 However, when vaginal irritants disturb pH, an opportunity for bacteria to thrive is created.
-Bacterial infections can be caused by using fragranced feminine care products, douching, and sexual intercourse.
+Bacterial infections can be caused by fragranced feminine care products, douching, and sexual intercourse.
 Symptoms to be aware of include having thin, grayish vaginal discharge, vaginal itching, and a foul fishy odor.

 Similar to yeast infections, a bacterial infection is treatable.
 Typically, your doctor will prescribe antibiotics to clear the harmful bacteria from the vaginal flora.
 However, it’s important to note that many antibiotics can increase the risk of a yeast infection.
 Taking probiotics and consuming probiotic-rich food allows healthy bacteria to repopulate the vaginal flora, preventing bacteria and yeast’s overgrowth.